 The work of dedicated self-compassion practitioners and teachers around the world is only possible through your support of the Center for MSC.

 We are teaching in 24 countries and 12 languages.
-Tens of thousands of people have taken the MSC course and are practicing MSC, bringing the qualities of loving, connected presence into their lives and their communities.
-And more than 1200 people have also completed MSC Teacher Training.
+Tens of thousands of people have taken the MSC course and are practicing MSC, bringing the qualities of loving, connected presence into their lives and communities.
+And more than 2,800 people worldwide have also completed MSC Teacher Training.

 We are disseminating information about self-compassion through online initiatives and published works.
 For example, in our collaboration with online content provider Sounds True, over 213,000 people viewed promotional videos and information related to the Power of Self-Compassion course and over 50 certified MSC teachers are serving as mentors in that course.
 We are continually adding important new information, including meditation downloads, to our CMSC website.
-A workbook and a textbook on MSC, both co-authored by Kristin and Chris, have been completed and will be published next year by Guilford Press.
+A workbook and a textbook on MSC, both co-authored by Kristin and Chris was published by Guilford Press.

 We are building partnerships in underserved areas around the world with an aim of bringing MSC where it may be needed most.
-In 2018, CMSC will be offering two “Globally-Engaged Intensives”, one in Vietnam and one in Kenya, where amazing local partner service and counseling agencies will be able to send their team to the program for little to no cost.
-The long-term goal of this project is to extend the reach of CMSC and create opportunities for self-compassion to flourish in all corners of the globe.
+In 2018, CMSC offered two “Globally-Engaged Intensives”, one in Vietnam and one in Kenya, where amazing local partner service and counseling agencies were able to send their team to the program for little to no cost.
+The long-term goal of this project is to extend the reach of CMSC and create opportunities for self-compassion to flourish in all corners of the globe; five new MSC teachers have come from these two locations.

-In 2019, CMSC will continue its focus on linking up the worldwide community of people who want to learn and practice self-compassion by developing online platforms and MSC teacher-led national and local communities.
+In 2022, CMSC will continue its focus on linking up the worldwide community of people who want to learn and practice self-compassion through its online platforms and MSC teacher-led national and local communities.
+After successfully pivoting in March, 2020 from in-person programs to online programs due to the worldwide pandemic shutdown, the CMSC Team continues to innovate and expand its reach in new and creative ways.

 Fortunately, a dedicated team of volunteer MSC teachers and practitioners have accomplished many important functions for CMSC over the past few years, including translating materials into multiple languages, building supportive communities, and mentoring new teachers and practitioners.
 But volunteers only get CMSC so far, and we need financial resources and professional support to meet the needs and dreams of our worldwide community.